wp-kit/queue/README.md

 ## How To Use

+Make sure you have Redis installed on the server with default setup.

 Examples of how what a Job file should look like can be found in the [jobs folder](jobs).

 Add these to you `bedrock/root/jobs` directory manually.